mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 After all, inferred type of a function may differ from what you have intended.

 Writing the type beforehand is almost like sketching or designing a function, before actually writing it.
-Personally, I find that writing down the type first often gives me a better idea on how to implement the function.
+Personally, I find that writing down the type first often gives me a better idea of how to implement the function.

 This is an example of a skill that Haskell teaches you, that you can easily transfer to other languages.
 Even when I'm writing untyped JavaScript, I still always start by thinking about what kind of type signature my function will have.
 This helps me to write code faster and make fewer bugs, even though I have to be my own type-checker in that case.